Log-ng/github-mcp-server/README.md

 - `get_repo_info` - Get repository information
 - `list_repos` - List repositories
+- `create_branch` - Create a new branch in a repository
 - `create_issue` - Create a new issue
 - `list_issues` - List issues in a repository
 - `get_issue` - Get issue details